FHA escrow hold-backs help address appraiser required repairs in a more flexible way. The FHA escrow hold-back is used along with an FHA Loan.

 In short, lenders set money aside and into an escrow account.
 After closing, the FHA lender uses those same fund and pays contractors for completing the repairs.
 The FHA buyer and/or the seller is allowed to fund the escrow hold-back.

-FHA Escrow Hold-back Overview
+How an FHA Escrow Hold-back Helps

 FHA Escrow Hold-back Eligible Repairs

 FHA allows escrow hold-backs for required repairs.
 A required repairs one an underwriter or appraiser states as violating FHA property rules.
 Both an FHA appraiser and the lender’s underwriter may designate required repairs on a transaction.

 Borrower desired repairs renovations, upgrades do not qualify (unless they are also required by an appraiser or underwriter).
 In other words, an escrow-hold-back cannot be used for financing a new swimming pool or remodeled a bathroom.